 Trans-Atlantic Summer Institutes (TASI) were originally created for advanced graduate students to engage in an intensive two-week seminar on a topic related to their dissertation projects.
 Over the past three years, TASIs have been offered on the dynamics of social inclusion and exclusion and reframing mass violence in Europe and the Americas.
 These two programs were offered in partnership with the Hebrew University, the Universität Bayreuth, the Rachel Carson Center of the Ludwig-Maximilians-Universität München, the Universität Münster, and the Europa Universität Viadrina.

-The center has also recently designed educational programs in Germany for undergraduates with an interest in Central Europe and local outreach activities to inform the professional community and general public about current German and European issues.
-The Minnesota Center also offers the WorkArt Program, a four- to eight-week internship at Kunstvereine in Germany.
+We have also recently designed educational programs in Germany for undergraduates with an interest in Central Europe and local outreach activities to inform the professional community and general public about current German and European issues.
+The Minnesota Center also offers the WorkArt Program, a four- to eight-week internship at Kunstverein in Germany.